As melted treats pass through the esophagus, with remaining temperature warming the heart as well as the stomach.

 Some others remained perplexed how a lovely wonderland could suddenly turned into a physical burden and a mental house arrest.
 And ''too much thinking'' will eventually turn them schizophrenic, according to doze prescribers.

-Still others were long too addicted to have any second thoughts.
+Still others were long too addicted to having any second thoughts.
 Digesting what they do not need and completeing the dull tasks with which they are bequeathed seem as if mothership calling.

 Was it tremor or shaking,